aradinbar/stockbot/README.md

 General Arhictecture
 the project consists of three parts:
-  - python scrapper - a multhi-threaded python scrapper.
+  1.python scrapper - a multhi-threaded python scrapper.
-  - sql database - sql database to store the stock data.
+  1.sql database - sql database to store the stock data.
-  - c++ engine - a c++ engine to anazlyze the stocks.
+  1.c++ engine - a c++ engine to anazlyze the stocks.

 Description
 - The python scrapper download all the sp500 stock symbols. for each one of the stocks the scrapper download stock data : p/e, current-     ratio, etc.